vtalibov/SprintOverlay/production/README.md

 # NGL Overlay

-NGL Overlay is a simple GUI for NGL, aiming to mimic the interface and functions of Astex Viewer and Astex Overlay.
-NGLoverlay consists of two programs - the **NGLoverlay** webapp, which provides viewer functionality and access to overlay for the selected structures, and **SSDB** - the Simple Structure Database.
-SSDB is a webapp that allows basic transactions with SQLite3 database file containing structure-related information.
+NGL Overlay is an implimentation of NGL, aiming to mimic the interface and functions of AstexViewer and AstexOverlay.
+NGL Overlay consists of two programs
+- the NGL Overlay webapp, which provides viewer functionality and access to overlay page for the selected structures, and SSDB - the Simple Structure Database.
+SSDB allows basic transactions with SQLite3 database file containing structure-related information.
 SSDB serves as a back-end for NGL Overlay interactions with this database.

-## Architecture

-The application runs on a host machine as two Docker containers.
-Both containers are exposed to the host network interface.

-**NGL Overlay** is a static JS application, deployed in the container via nginx.
-It has read-only external access to a folder on the host.
-This folder contains structure files, with their paths relative to `./pdb` defined in the database file.

-**SSDB** is served using the Gunicorn server.
-Its container has an access to a host folder that contains the database.
-SSDB utilizes `sqlite3` module to interact with SQLite3 database.

-NGL Overlay interacts with SSDB via AJAX requests towards Flask endpoints.
-It retrieves a list of projects, defined in the database, and upon selection of a project, retrieves the corresponding structures to the overlay panel, clustered by ligand series.

 ## Deployment